LogentriesCommunity/le_php/README.md

-Sending your PHP Log Events To Datahub
+Sending your PHP Log Events To DataHub
 ---------------

-You can send your PHP log events to your Logentries Datahub log.
+You can send your PHP log events to your Logentries DataHub.
 To do this you must set three user defined constants in the logentries.php file

 	1. Change the $DATAHUB_ENABLED constant to true as in $DATAHUB_ENABLED = true;
-	2. Set the IP Address of your Datahub machine in $DATAHUB_IP_ADDRESS = "";
+	2. Set the IP Address of your DataHub machine in $DATAHUB_IP_ADDRESS = "";
-	3. Set the Port for communicating with Datahub (10000 default) in $DATAHUB_PORT = 10000;
+	3. Set the Port for communicating with DataHub (10000 default) in $DATAHUB_PORT = 10000;

-If you change the $DATAHUB_PORT from port 10000, you will have to change your settings port on your datahub machine, specifically in the datahub local config file in /etc/leproxy/leproxyLocal.config then restart leproxy - sudo service leproxy restart
+If you change the $DATAHUB_PORT from port 10000, you will have to change your settings port on your DataHub machine, specifically in the DataHub local config file in /etc/leproxy/leproxyLocal.config then restart leproxy - sudo service leproxy restart

 Code Setup